Not That Funny: Release and live performances

-For the Tusk tour, the band wanted their keyboard tech, Jeff Sova, to play synthesizers on the song in order to recreate some of the additional sounds heard on the record.
+For the Tusk Tour, Fleetwood Mac wanted their keyboard tech, Jeff Sova, to play synthesizers on the song to recreate some of the additional sounds heard on the record.
 However, this idea was dropped as it was interfering with his stage work.
 Instead, the only keyboard used on the song was a Yamaha console piano, played by Christine McVie.
+The band also performed "Not That Funny" on the Mirage tour, The Dance tour, and the Live 2013 tour.
+A live recording from the band's 21 October 1982 performance at The Forum in Los Angeles appeared on the band's deluxe edition of Mirage in 2016 and their Mirage Tour '82 album in 2024.
+When performed live on their The Dance Tour in 1997, the song featured a percussion solo from Mick Fleetwood where he used a computerised vest with pads that triggered various sound effects when tapped.